April snow showers coming Saturday?

 Even so, Buckles said, “I would not be surprised at all to see some snow flurries and snowflakes falling on Saturday morning across the valley.”

-As much as three inches of snow could fall on the upper elections – above 2,500 feet - at Whitetop Mountain, Brumley Mountain and High Knob in Southwest Virginia as well as Holston Mountain and Roan Mountain in Northeast Tennessee, according to the National Weather Service.
+As much as 3 inches of snow could fall on the upper elections — above 2,500 feet — at Whitetop Mountain, Brumley Mountain and High Knob in Southwest Virginia, as well as Holston Mountain and Roan Mountain in Northeast Tennessee, according to the National Weather Service.

 Buckles warned motorists to use caution Saturday on mountain-climbing roads such as I-26 crossing Sams Gap between Erwin, Tennessee, and Asheville, North Carolina.